moj-analytical-services/splink/docs/getting_started.md

 ## Quickstart

-To get a basic Splink model up and running, use the following code which demonstrates how to:
+To get a basic Splink model up and running, use the following code.
+It demonstrates how to:

 1. Estimate the parameters of a deduplication model
 2. Use the parameter estimates to identify duplicate records